systemd/systemd/docs/JOURNAL_FILE_FORMAT.md

 **tail_entry_monotonic** is the monotonic timestamp of the last entry in the file, referring to monotonic time of the boot identified by **boot_id**.

+**data_hash_chain_depth**, **field_hash_chain_depth** and
-**data_hash_chain_depth** is a counter of the deepest chain in the data hash table, minus one.
+**trie_node_hash_chain_depth** are counters of the deepest chain in the corresponding hash table, minus one.
 This is updated whenever a chain is found that is longer than the previous deepest chain found.
 Note that the counter is updated during hash table lookups, as the chains are traversed.
 This counter is used to determine when it is a good time to rotate the journal file, because hash collisions became too frequent.

-Similar, **field_hash_chain_depth** is a counter of the deepest chain in the field hash table, minus one.

 ## Extensibility